evmarts/meme-text-ocr/README.md

 # meme-text-ocr

-This project's goal is to recognize the text in an image of text.
+The goal of this project is to recognize the text in an image of text.

 This project is also the second stage of another project. <HREF